basantmandal/Docker_HK2_Magento_PHP8.3/README.md

 ## 🤝 Consent

-By using any Product/Module/Application/Docker Image/Container/etc from Basant Mandal A.K.A (HK2 - Hash Tag Kitto), you hereby consent to our disclaimer and agree to its terms.
+By using any Product/Module/Application/Docker Image/Container/Compose, etc from Basant Mandal A.K.A (HK2 - Hash Tag Kitto), you hereby consent to our disclaimer and agree to its terms.

 ## 📢 Disclaimer